An interesting article in Japanese media shortly after the assassination of Shinzo Abe.

 Below will be some elements and features of a worldview science

 1) The single most important factor in worldviews is their equivalence.
 Two worldviews are utterly different, they present two different worlds, but they are exactly equivalent and the degree to which that equivalence is perceived reflects certain things.
+For example if you go into a store with a dollar, an apple and an orange are completely different products but a dollar of one is equivalent, not equal, to a dollar of the other.

 2) One phenomenon associated with a collapsing worldview i.e., a group worldview which is no longer sustainable, involves a confusion regarding synchronistic events.
 Because of the generally weak development of legitimate psychology, certain areas in that field have glaring flaws whose effects echo into other areas.